palinalif/TomoriBot/legal/en-US/privacy-policy.md

 - We do not sell personal data.
 Sharing occurs only as necessary to operate the features you invoke or to comply with law.

 ## 4) Your Choices and Controls
 - Use `/personal privacy` to stop saving personal memories about you across servers.
-Other server-level data (e.g., persona, server memories) may still exist if maintained by admins.
 - Use `/data export` to retrieve personal or server data.
 - Use `/data delete personal` to remove your user record (cascades related personal data) or `/data delete server` to remove a server's TomoriBot data.
 - Server admins can disable features such as sample dialogue teaching, personal memories, web search, or other permissions using configuration commands.